Companies Act 2006

 How this affects business owners registering one company

-The affects on someone registering a limited company for themselves are minimal as our software will be amended to collect the necessary data from you when you apply to register the company with us.
+The affects on someone registering a limited company for themselves are minimal as our software is regularly amended to collect the necessary data from you when you apply to register the company with us.
 As a one time user of our system you are less likely to be familiar with the old or new Companies Acts so your company will simply be registered by us as required by the legislation.

 How this affects our Agents and regular users

-How are Simple Formations preparing?
+How do Simple Formations help you

 More Information